jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Refresh ICAO.js by grabbing a whole-set zip and using it for active stations
 - [ ] Log 404s from actual METAR source, scrub candidates from ICAO.js .
 - [ ] METAR stations as a queryable database; how to query? what lists? "near lat, long?"
-- [ ] Pick METAR stations from a map, like FedWiki map marker plugin.
+- [X] Pick METAR stations from a map, like FedWiki map marker plugin. (initial prototype)

 ### Parity with Twitterbot pixies.
 See [./done](./done.md)